nioo-knaw/epiGBS-pipeline/README.md

 1. In the *Settings* tab, click *Members* to add people that work on the same project.

+1. Create a local copy of the repository on the NIOO server

+        Advanced users can select the SSH option but beginners can better change it to HTTPS.
+Copy the url and run on your target location on the server: git clone <your project url>

 Please start by replacing the contents of this README file with the appropriate content for your project.